Konstantinou kai Elenis: Storyline

 Konstaninos' uncle dies and leaves two wills appointing as inheritors of his small mansion in Marousi, Athens his nephew, an assistant professor of Byzantine Studies at the University of Athens and Eleni, his gardener's daughter.
 The prospective inheritors and their lawyers do not know which will was written first as the second will would deem the first invalid.
 As they are both emotionally attached to the house, they decide to compromise and live together until the court's decision.

 Konstaninos and Eleni's very different personalities conflict, leading them to major quarrels over sometimes unimportant things.
 Konstantinos, a narrow minded but extremely educated person, with good manners, obsessed with the Byzantine Empire, is a very conservative character who speaks puristic Greek and is very religious and superstitious.
 He also dislikes being in the company of others and hates every type of modern entertainment.
 Eleni works as a waitress at a bar, non educated with terrible manners, uses slang and often vulgar words and expressions, and is a very open minded and kind-hearted person.
 A typical young woman, she enjoys all kinds of modern entertainment and has many friends and many short-lived relationships.
 In many episodes, their mutual dislike even leads one of the two, or even both, to plot against the other to become the sole inheritor of the house.

 Various other subplots play a significant role in many episodes, usually involving the most important supporting characters: Peggy is Eleni's closest friend, a waitress at the same bar and a talentless actress.
 Manthos, Konstantinos' closest friend and schoolmate, is the son of a rich industrialist who has multiple relationships including his most permanent one, Peggy.
 Matina is Konstantinos and Eleni's old friend and neighbour, a civil servant who is single, afraid that she'll die alone, and is obsessed with getting married.
 Nicolas is the bartender at the bar where Eleni and Peggy work and a very close friend of both.

 Recording

-The show was mostly recorded at Paiania Studio in Attica, but the characters visited many areas inside and outside the city such as Arachova, Patmos and Hydra.
+The show was mostly recorded at Paiania Studio in Attica, but the characters visited many areas inside and outside the city such as Arachova and Hydra.